sourcecred/docs/docs/beta/our-platforms.md

 to the community but is not on Discourse or GitHub, you can post in **\#didathing** describing what you accomplished.
 Make sure to tag any other contributors involved, and link to any useful notes or artifacts of your work.
-This allows the community to give emoji reactions and thereby mint some up-front Cred for that contribution even if the algorithm couldn’t see it.
-Whenever you see someone post a contribution in **\#didathing** which you feel was valuable, give it some emoji reactions!
+This allows the community to give emoji reactions and thereby Mint some up-front Cred for that contribution even if the algorithm couldn’t see it.
+Whenever you see someone post a contribution in **\#didathing** that you feel was valuable, give it some emoji reactions!
 The flow and norms of **\#didathing** will become more clear the longer you spend time with us.